The awards are open to individuals, teams, companies and organisations including contract caterers operating in a public sector environment.

 University Catering Award

-We’re looking for an individual, team or organisation that have had a major inﬂuence on the provision of foodservice to students and/or the development of commercial operations in a University operation.
+We’re looking for an individual, team or organisation that has had a major inﬂuence on the provision of foodservice to students and/or the development of commercial operations in a University operation.
 The category is open to in-house and outsourced operations.
 The provision of a sustainability policy is paramount and recognition of customer trends and a creative approach should be evident.
 Judges are looking for entries of between 500 and 1,000 words and supporting evidence of:

-- How strategies and actions have markedly improved revenue and profit generation
+- How strategies and actions have markedly improved revenue and profit generation.

-- How the customer experience has been improved
+- How the customer experience has been improved.

-- Clear sustainability policies
+- Clear sustainability policies.

 Unsung Hero - NEW FOR 2020